Complaints for External Agencies

 Colorado Department of Higher Education

-The Colorado Department of Higher Education regulates Colorado institutions of higher education.
-Their complaint policy may be found on the Colorado Department of Higher Education website.
+If a student bringing a complaint is not satisfied with the outcome of the university’s internal processes, a complaint may be filed with the Colorado Department of Higher Education (CDHE).
+CDHE coordinates Colorado institutions of higher education.
+Their complaint policy may be found on the CDHE website.

 Higher Learning Commission